 Lufia: The Legend Returns (GBC) - The Sinistrals fail to stay dead; heroes attempt to correct this.
 This one was also localized by Natsume.

 Lufia: The Ruins of Lore (GBA) - Gaiden Game set 20 years after Lufia II.
-Involves an evil empire attempting to resurrect The Beast.
-The game essentially involves little more than raiding the Ancient Cave multiple times.
+A Gaiden Game and thus the only game not revolving around fighting the Sinistrals; instead, it involves an evil empire attempting to resurrect The Beast.
 Was actually not made by Neverland, but instead by the Japanese publisher of the first three games, Taito.
 Oddly enough, this game wasn't localized by Natsume, instead being localized by Atlus in North America.

 Lufia: Curse of the Sinistrals (known in Japan as Estpolis: The Lands Cursed by the Gods) (NDS) - The re-imagining of Lufia II: Rise of the Sinistrals.
 It was released on February 25th, 2010 in Japan and on October 12th, 2010 in North America by Lufia II's original localizer Natsume.
 It's now an Action RPG and the characters have been redesigned, which has led to some fans' complaining They Changed It, Now It Sucks.